zzamboni/zzamboni.org/content/post/just-enough-lua-to-be-productive-in-hammerspoon-part2.md

              hotkey: Enabled hotkey ⌘⌃⌥P
 ```

 You have written and loaded your first Lua module.
 Let’s try it out!
-Press Ctrl-Alt-Cmd-p while your cursor is over a word in your terminal or web browser, to select it as if you had double-clicked it.
+Press {{< keys Ctrl "⌘" Alt p >}} while your cursor is over a word in
+your terminal or web browser, to select it as if you had
+double-clicked it.
 You can also change the modifiers used with it.
+For
-For example, did you know that Cmd-double-click can be used to open URLs from the Terminal?
+example, did you know that Cmd-double-click can be used to open URLs
+from the macOS Terminal application?

 ``` lua
 > doubleclick.default_modifiers={cmd=true}
 ```

-Now try pressing Ctrl-Alt-Cmd-p while your pointer is over a URL displayed on your Terminal (you can just type one yourself to test), and it will open in your browser.
+Now try pressing Ctrl-Alt-Cmd-p while your pointer is over a URL
+displayed on your Terminal (you can just type one yourself to test),
+and it will open in your browser.

-Note that the name `doubleclick` does not have any special meaning - it is a regular variable to which you assigned the value returned by `require('doubleclick')`, which is the value of the `mod` variable created within the module file (note that within the module file you use the local variable name to refer to functions and variables within itself).
+Note that the name `doubleclick` does not have any special meaning -
+it is a regular variable to which you assigned the value returned by
+`require('doubleclick')`, which is the value of the `mod` variable
+created within the module file (note that within the module file you
+use the local variable name to refer to functions and variables within
+itself).
 You could assign it to any name you want:

 ``` lua
 > a=require('doubleclick')
 > a.leftDoubleClick()
 ```

-The argument of the `require()` function is the name of the file to load, without the `.lua` extension.
-Hammerspoon by default adds your `~/.hammerspoon/` directory to its load path, along with any other default directories in your system.
-You can view the places where Hammerspoon will look for files by examining the `package.path` variable.
+The argument of the {{< luafun require >}} function is the name of the
+file to load, without the `.lua` extension.
+Hammerspoon by default
+adds your `~/.hammerspoon/` directory to its load path, along with any
+other default directories in your system.
+You can view the places
+where Hammerspoon will look for files by examining the `package.path`
+variable.
 On my machine I get the following:

 ``` lua
 > package.path